Purr – fect!

 Just imagine after a hard – days work you cuddle up on your sofa with your favorite feline friend nestled in next to you.
-Its raining outside and your sipping down a pumpkin spiced latte whilst stroking the luxuriously soft and enticing fur of your kitty.
+It’s raining outside and you’re sipping down a pumpkin spiced latte whilst stroking the luxuriously soft and enticing fur of your kitty.

-Your cat purrs and purrs and it is as relaxing for you to hear as it is sounds for him to produce.
+Your cat purrs and purrs and it is as relaxing for you to hear as it sounds for him to produce.
 Have you ever wondered though?
 Why do cats purr?
-Why do cats purr when you stroke them, or pet them.
+Why do cats purr when you stroke them, or pet them?
 Why do some cats purr more than others?

 What is a purr?

-A purr is funny way to describe the noise your cat makes, but it is the most perfect way to describe it.
-Cats make an almost zen like noise which looks super relaxing for them and it is kind of relaxing to hear.
+A purr is a funny way to describe the noise your cat makes, but it is the most perfect way to describe it.
+Cats make an almost zen-like noise which looks super relaxing for them and it is kind of relaxing to hear.

 Although this was a mystery for some time, we now know that the purr comes from the cats’ voice box.
 Purring can occur during inhalation and exhalation; some cats have a loud purr and some produce a quite purring noise.